Cuba Food Guide

 Peanuts

-LOW PREVALENCEPeanuts are not as prevalent in Cuban cuisine as in some other regions, but they can be found in certain desserts and sauces.
-Always inquire about ingredients if you have a peanut allergy.
+LOW PREVALENCEPeanuts show up less in Cuban food than in many other cuisines, but they do appear in some desserts and sauces.
+Ask about ingredients if you have a peanut allergy.

 COMMONLY FOUND IN: